 You need to install a perimeter wire

-If you want to use a robotic lawn mower, you’ll need to install the perimeter wire that runs around your property line.
+If you want to use a robot lawn mower, you’ll need to install the perimeter wire that runs around your property line.
 This will allow the robot to detect where its boundaries are and keep from crossing over into other people’s properties or gardens.

 While installation is not a hard job, it can take a fair amount of time.
 Personally, I would factor the cost of the setup into your budget and hire a professional to do it.